unccd/Prais4-reporting-manual/SO1.md

 - SOC stock in the latest reporting year (ideally 2023)
 - Change in SOC stock in the baseline period (2000 to 2015)
 - Change in SOC stock in the reporting period (2016 to 2023)
+- SOC degradation in the baseline period (2000 to 2015)
 - SOC degradation in the reporting period (2016 to 2023)

 Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
 Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.

 ### 1.3.4.
 Dependencies

 Estimates of SOC stock per land cover class in SO1-3.T1 are dependent on the land cover legend reported under SO 1-1.T2 (if the Party has opted to report a national land cover legend) and the estimates of SOC degradation status in SO1-3.T2 are dependent on the total land area reported in table CP-1.T1.

 ### 1.3.5.
 Challenges